JoshFCooper415/DetectRL/README.md

 | **M4**                 | ✓             | ✓          | ✓               | -          | -              | -           | ✓                       | -               | -           | -                        |
 | **MAGE**               | ✓             | ✓          | -               | ⃝          | -              | -           | ✓                       | -               | -           | -                        |
 | **DetectRL (Ours)**    | ✓             | ✓          | ✓               | ✓          | ✓              | ✓           | ✓                       | ✓               | ✓           | ✓                        |

-Note: Comparison with existing benchmarks. $\checkmark$: benchmark evaluates this scenario. $\triangle$: has studies, not in evaluation. $\bigcirc$: similar scenario exist, but not fully based on real-world usage.
+❗Note: Comparison with existing benchmarks. $\checkmark$: benchmark evaluates this scenario. $\triangle$: has studies, not in evaluation. $\bigcirc$: similar scenario exist, but not fully based on real-world usage.

 ## 🏆 LeaderBoard